 - Existing and proposed cultivation and access route activity was shown to overlap with 5.88% of the qualifying interest 'Mudflats and sandflats not covered by seawater at low tide' (1140).
 As this value is below the 15% overlap threshold adverse impact on the qualifying feature can be discounted. - While the existing and proposed cultivation sites extend over 17.54% and 2.75% of the constituent community types 'Muddy sand to coarse sediment with Pygospio elegans' community complex and 'Sand with Angulus tenuis and Scoloplos (Scoloplos) armiger' community complex, published literature suggests that aquaculture activities occurring at trestle culture sites are not considered disturbing.
 The total spatial overlap of the access routes on the above community types is 2.86% and 3.04% respectively (access routes used in inter-tidal areas are considered disturbing).
-Given that these values (individually and combined) are less than the 15% overlap threshold significant adverse impacts of activities on these community types can be discounted. - Accordingly, the current levels of aquaculture activities, including access routes, do not pose a risk of significant disturbance to the conservation of the habitat feature of Mudflats and Sandflats not covered by seawater at low tide (1140) or the constituent community and community complexes of 'Muddy sand to coarse sediment with Pygospio elegans' community complex, and 'Sand with Angulus tenuis and Scoloplos (Scoloplos) armiger' community complex. - The risk of establishment of non-native oyster species is considered low in Trawbreaga Bay.
+Given that these values (individually and combined) are less than the 15% overlap threshold significant adverse impacts of activities on these community types can be discounted. - Accordingly, the current levels of aquaculture activities, including access routes, do not pose a risk of significant disturbance to the conservation of the habitat feature of Mudflats and Sandflats not covered by seawater at low tide (1140) or the constituent community and community complexes of 'Muddy sand to coarse sediment with Pygospio elegans' community complex, and 'Sand with Angulus tenuis and Scoloplos (Scoloplos armiger)' community complex. - In one instance, the proposed aquaculture activity at site T12/492A, the risk of significant disturbance cannot be dismissed as the hydrodynamics of the inner part of the bay (and subsequently, the structure of the constituent community types) may be impacted by the scale of the proposed operation. - The risk of establishment of non-native oyster species is considered low in Trawbreaga Bay.
 Long residence times (>21 days) and large intertidal areas are factors contributing to the successful recruitment of oysters in Irish bays.
 Heavy macroalgal cover is a potential factor governing recruitment, with higher cover resulting in lower recruitment.
 Oyster cover in the SAC does not fulfill these criteria in that residence time is approximately 10 days and there is heavy cover of macroalgae in intertidal areas.
 However, Trawbreaga Bay effectively flows into the broader Lough Swilly presenting a risk to the Lough Swilly SAC.
-Any licences issued will contain a recommendation that triploid oysters continue to be used in North Inishowen Coast SAC in order to minimize any risks to Lough Swilly SAC. - The main aspect of the culture activities that could potentially impact Otter (Lutra lutra) is the physical presence of trestles that may restrict Otter access to certain habitats.
+Any licences issued will contain a recommendation that triploid oysters continue to be used in North Inishowen Coast SAC in order to minimize any risks to Lough Swilly SAC.

+• The main aspect of the culture activities that could potentially impact Otter (Lutra lutra) is the physical presence of trestles that may restrict Otter access to certain habitats.
 Given the nature of the structures and the likely timing of activities the risk of disturbance to Otter features posed by aquaculture is considered low.